sage-code/maj/README.md

 ## Alphabet

-Maj is using Latin alphabet with modified order:
+Maj is using Latin alphabet, 26 letters:

 ```
 ---------------------------------------------------